Open problems in deformations of Artinian algebras, Hilbert schemes and around

 Finally, for the Gorenstein locus we have also an additional structure: Iarrobino's symmetric decomposition~\cite{iarrobino_associated_graded}.
 Call a local algebra \emph{graded} if it is isomorphic to its associated graded $\gr A$.
 Iarrobino's decomposition yields, for a local Gorenstein algebra $A$, a canonical graded Gorenstein algebra $Q(0)$ with a surjection $\gr A\onto Q(0)$.
 This surjection is an isomorphism precisely when $A$ is isomorphic to its associated graded.
 The author is not aware of any examples of Gorenstein nonsmoothable algebras $A$ with $\gr A$ smoothable.
 For $H_A(4) = 0$ they do not exist by~\cite{CENR_Poincare}.
-However, they should exist in general. \begin{problem} Find a nonsmoothable local Gorenstein algebra $A$ with $Q(0)$ smoothable, preferably of small degree. \end{problem}
+However, they should exist in general.

+(The following problem was solved, at least in terms of showing existence, in~\cite{Wu__Qzero_existence}.) \begin{closedproblem} Find a nonsmoothable local Gorenstein algebra $A$ with $Q(0)$ smoothable, preferably of small degree. \end{closedproblem}

 Many of the irreducibility results above use the characteristic zero assumption.
 However, remarkably, there are no counterexamples for these results in positive characteristic and, in general, the author is unaware of any interesting phenomena for small $d$ that exist only in positive characteristic.